olumidedaramola21/notes-cli/README.md

-This project is a Node.js command-line application for managing notes.
+This project is a terminal application for taking notes written in node.js.
 It provides various commands to create, retrieve, find, and delete notes.
 Additionally, it includes a web server to display notes in a web browser.
 The notes are stored in a JSON file (`db.json`), and the application uses the `yargs` library to handle command-line arguments and commands.

 Key functionalities include: